Hearing Loss Among Veterans: Military Ear Plug Lawsuit

 - Too short for proper insertion into users’ ears.

-- The plugs could loosen imperceptibly; therefore, did not perform well for many individuals.
+- The plugs could loosen imperceptibly; therefore, they did not perform well for many individuals.

 - The defects hampered the effectiveness of hearing protection.